srl295/srl295.github.io/source/resume.md

 (Note: continued on a LOA basis with IBM during this time.)

 ### 1993-1997: Software Engineer,  Taligent Inc., Cupertino, California.
 (A wholly-owned subsidiary of IBM from 1997 end)

-Worked on a crossfunctional bidirectional text handling and layout project for Arabic and Hebrew enablement in a web server.
+Worked on a crossfunctional bidirectional text handling and layout project for Arabic and Hebrew enablement in a major web browser.

 Initiated concept, and with team designed, implemented, shipped, and supported Taligent WebRunner Server Works, a set of C++ frameworks that provide an abstraction for writing Web server-side dynamic content across multiple operating systems and Web Server plug in mechanisms.
 (CGI/NSAPI/ICAPI/ISAPI) US Patent #6,233,622

 Designed Server Works for Java, an extension of The Sun Servlet API.